ivanov/popular-front/README.md

 - [x] fix off by one error in msg + rawMsg stuff.
 - [ ] use oneOf decoders for splitting message types
 - [ ] proper pre-flight xsrf token request handling
+- [ ] random seed input box (for reproducible testing)
+- [ ] Ctrl-C should send interrupt, not clear

 ### upstream cleanup